duffin22/your-mission/readme.md

 ## Exercise
 #### Requirements

 - Copy the messages and contacts of a user's phone when your application is run on it.
+Remember that M needs the name and the phone number for each contact.
 - Use a VideoView to distract Sergei while you are stealing his information.
 - Don't include anything Sergei doesn't like in your application.
 - Send an email to an address with the stolen information.